Azert-Software/azert-software-hugo/content/post/adding-ssl-to-hmail-with-ssl-for-free.md

 ![](/uploads/2017/01/25/SSL-certs.PNG)

 Click renew and follow the steps taken earlier to validate your certificate, once re validated you won't need to take any more steps, if you have let it expire, you will need to follow the steps again to create the certificate chain and copy to your mail server.

+#Finally

+If you found this useful or have any further points to add or if I've missed anything, leave a comment below and I'll get back to you.